Tax Estimates Only

 Illustrative estimate based on the current page assumptions.
 Actual filing outcomes can differ based on income, deductions, and residency.

-Virginia taxes lottery winnings as ordinary income using progressive tax brackets up to 5.75%.
-State withholding of 4% applies to prizes over $5,000.
-Rates unchanged for 2025 per available sources.
+Virginia taxes lottery winnings as ordinary income using published progressive individual income tax brackets up to 5.75%.
+Virginia lottery withholding can apply to larger prizes.

-Virginia taxes lottery winnings as ordinary income using progressive tax brackets up to 5.75%.
-State withholding of 4% applies to prizes over $5,000.
-Rates unchanged for 2025 per available sources.
+Virginia taxes lottery winnings as ordinary income using published progressive individual income tax brackets up to 5.75%.
+Virginia lottery withholding can apply to larger prizes.

 | Rate | Income range |